mlampros/RandomSearchR/README.md

 UPDATED : 13-09-2016 [ I replaced the *resampling_methods* function with the *repeated_resampling* function ]

-UPDATED : 23-12-2017 [ I modified the xgboost-predict function due to an error ]
+UPDATED : 23-12-2017 [ I modified the xgboost-predict function due to an error and I added the *UNLABELED_TEST_DATA* parameter in the *random_search_resample* function, so that I can receive predictions for unlabeled data when I do random search ]